Our Attorney Helps Families Pursue Wrongful Death Claims

 What needs to be proven?

-In a wrongful death claim, in order to be able to hold a defendant liable, the plaintiffs must come up with the burden of proof That would’ve been required of the victim had they lived.
+In a wrongful death claim, to be able to hold a defendant liable, the plaintiffs must come up with the burden of proof That would’ve been required of the victim had they lived.
 If, for example, negligence is to be shown, the victim’s family must prove that the defendant was negligent in their duty of care to the victim in a way that directly caused the victim’s death.

 Who Is Able To File A Wrongful Death Claim?